Leaky Gut in Dogs: Symptoms and Practical Diet Support

 Can food additives in commercial kibble trigger intestinal permeability?

-How long does it take to heal leaky gut in dogs?
+How long does it take for gut symptoms to improve?

 Are probiotics enough to fix leaky gut?